bioimage-io/spec-bioimage-io/README.md

 - [`parent`] Parent model from which this model has been derived, e.g. by finetuning the weights of this model on a different dataset.
   - `uri` Url of another model available on bioimage.io or path to a local model in the bioimage.io specification.
 If it is a url, it needs to be a github url linking to the page containing the model (NOT the raw file).
-  - `hash` hash of the weights of the parent models
+  - `sha256` hash of the weights of the parent model.

 - `inputs`
 Describes the input tensors expected by this model.